turingschool/backend-curriculum-site/module1/lessons/mocks_stubs.md

 In this particular example, we are relying on creating an object that takes a loooong time to create.
 In this example, we have forced the issue by putting a `sleep` in the Paint class; but in the real world, this kind of slow down could be caused by a lengthy API call, or perhaps another team is working on the Paint class, and we don't have the class yet (and it is not our task to create the class).
 In order to focus our test more distinctly on the Bob class, we can use a Mock.

 **Mocks are objects that stand in for other objects.** The other object might be one that's not implemented yet, doesn't yet have the functionality we need, or maybe we just want to work with a simpler situation.
 You can think of a mock as fake or a dummy object.
+Since some programming languages call these "doubles", I like to think of Mocks as "stunt doubles" -- they look the same as the original, but act a little different.

 In the test above, we are going to use the rspec method `double` to create a mock object to stand in for a Paint object.